 Why Do I Need a Manual Spinal Mobilization?

 When a spinal segment cannot get the proper nutritional fluid exchange to the spinal disc, the disc can slowly starve.
 As a result, disc degeneration and loss of intra-discal pressure can be a precursor to serious spinal dysfunction.
 A spinal segment may become sore when it is locked and is unable to move.
 The pain it generates can be an indication that this condition needs to be attended to.

 What Does a Spinal Mobilization Involve?

-Yes, spinal mobilizations are safe when they are performed by a professional such as Dr. Politylo, who is trained and licensed to deliver this kind of care.
-Some patients should avoid spinal mobilizations or adjustments, including people who have severe osteoporosis, high stroke risk, spinal cancer, or an unstable spine.
-Also, those who experience numbness, tingling, or loss of strength in an arm or leg should avoid these treatments.
+Yes, spinal mobilizations are safe when they are performed by a certified professional, who is trained and licensed to deliver this kind of care.
+Some patients should avoid spinal mobilizations or adjustments.
+This includes people who have severe osteoporosis, high stroke risk, spinal cancer, or an unstable spine.